 Dragonflies and damselflies have grown in popularity in recent years.
 They are thrilling to watch, brightly colored and acrobatic, and are also indicators of habitat quality.
 The flashy adults we see are the last, brief stage of a much longer life cycle that takes place mostly under water, in ponds, lakes, streams, rivers, wetlands – nearly any permanent or semi-permanent body of water.
 Because of Fermilab’s diverse habitats, and also the lab’s maintenance of large supplies of cooling waters, dragonflies and damselflies thrive here.
-Fifty-five species have been observed including most of those common to the Chicago area as well as several uncommon species, such as the Cyrano darner (right, top) and citrine forktail (right, bottom).
-The links below include an introductory video (10 min), the list of species observed, and a photographic field.
+Fifty-five species have been observed, including most of those common to the Chicago area as well as several species rarely reported in the metropolitan area.
+The links below include an introductory video (10 min), the list of species observed, and a photographic field guide.

 - Video: An 10-minute introduction to the dragonflies and damselflies